 Enable Active Blocking Mode

 By default, ModSecurity runs in DetectionOnly mode, which logs suspicious requests but does not block them.
-To actively block malicious traffic, change the rule engine setting near the top of the file (line 7):
+This is useful for initial deployment to identify false positives before enabling active blocking.

 SecRuleEngine DetectionOnly